devika30/Spam-vs-Ham-Detection/README.md

 # SPAM AND HAM DETECTION
-A dataset is used which contains random files of spam and ham,that uses feature vectorization for processing the data before sending it to model.For model prediction we used **Naive Bayes Classifier** which gave the accuracy around **96%**.For actual implementation **Flask** is used for GUI.
+A dataset is used which contains random files of spam and ham,that uses feature vectorization for processing the data before sending it to model.For model prediction we used **Naive Bayes Classifier** which gave the accuracy around **96%**.For actual implementation **Flask** is used.
-The total number of data is 3112

 | SPAM          | HAM           | TOTAL  |
 | ------------- |:-------------:| -----: |
 | 1556          |1556           | 3112   |